Sweet and Sour Chicken Balls

 For the Sweet and Sour Sauce

-• Ketchup – Aside from the flavor, it’s also what gives the sauce its signature hue.
+• Ketchup: Aside from the flavor, it’s also what gives the sauce its signature hue.

-• Vinegar – If you can’t take the intense sour flavor, use rice vinegar instead of white.
+• Vinegar: If you can’t take the intense sour flavor, use rice vinegar instead of white.

-• Brown and White Sugars – To sweeten things up.
+• Brown and White Sugars: To sweeten things up.

 For the Chicken Balls

-• Baking Powder and Baking Soda – For a light and airy coating.
+• Baking Powder and Baking Soda: For a light and airy coating.

-• Garlic Powder – Add as much or as little to suit your taste.
+• Garlic Powder: Add as much or as little to suit your taste.

-• Sesame Oil – Optional, but highly recommended for that unique Asian flavor.
+• Sesame Oil: Optional, but highly recommended for that unique Asian flavor.

-• Chicken Breasts – Stick to boneless, skinless chicken, so it’s easier to cut.
+• Chicken Breasts: Stick to boneless, skinless chicken, so it’s easier to cut.
 Slice it into even, bite-sized pieces for faster cooking.

 Tips for the Best Dish

-• You won’t need to stick with chicken.
-This dish is amazing no matter what meat you use – beef, pork, fish, even shrimp!
+• Vary the protein.
+This dish is amazing no matter what meat you use.
+Try it with beef, pork, fish, or even shrimp!
+For juicier chicken, use boneless, skinless thighs instead of breasts.

 Side Dish Ideas